-Designed for summer, the brisk nature of these shorts is suited for warm-weather treks; these shorts to no longer be practical when temperatures dropped below 50-degrees F. From a casual walk to a run, no matter the incline, we feel confident and fully appreciative of the versatility between sports.
-We can imagine that not every short we recently tested would transfer well for long-distance hiking or backpacking, making these a true gem.
+Designed for summer, the brisk nature of these shorts is suited for warm-weather treks; these shorts are no longer practical when temperatures drop below 50-degrees F. From a casual walk to a run, no matter the incline, we feel confident and fully appreciative of the versatility between sports.
+Not every short we tested would transfer well for long-distance hiking or backpacking, making these a true gem.
 Without water resistance, make sure to keep an eye on the weather, especially in colder conditions.

 Manufactured in Vietnam, these shorts retail for an affordable $40.
 With how comfortable and well-made they are, we are surprised they don't cost more (we'll take it).
 The North Face also offers a lifetime warranty.
 Such a value is hard to beat, but amazingly there's an even cheaper option - the high scoring Best Buy winner Columbia Sandy River Cargo.

 We highly recommend the Aphrodite 2.0 if you're a fan of the short length (if not, you might opt for the 6-inch version).
 Earning Editors' Choice, they go beyond the standards for what makes an ideal hiking short.
 With minimal trends on the rise, it's nice to know that their compact nature doesn't compromise functionality.
 We ultimately like the combination of affordability, style, and the distinctive comfort of this pair, and knowing there is an option for a longer inseam makes them that much more versatile across varying customer preferences.

 — Sara Aranda